299th Brigade Support Battalion (United States): Operation New Dawn

 In November 2010, the 299th Brigade Support Battalion deployed to Iraq in support of Operation New Dawn.
 The unit redeployed to Ft.
 Riley, Kansas in late 2011 and received a Meritorious Unit Commendation award for their efforts during their deployment to Operation New Dawn.

 AFRICOM

 In May 2013, the 299th Brigade Support Battalion was regionally aligned to Africa as the main force for the logistics training and advisory mission throughout multiple countries on the continent.

 CENTCOM

 299 BSB deployed in August 2016 to Kuwait in support of Operation Spartan Shield where they conducted theater security cooperation and partnership missions within CENTCOM.

 EUCOM

 299 BSB deployed in September 2017 across Europe in support of Operation Atlantic Resolve to assure our NATO partners and allies and deter aggression throughout EUCOM.

+299 BSB deployed again in November of 2022 across Europe in support of Operation European Ensure Deter and Reinforce in support of NATO partners and Ukrainian's defense forces.

 PACOM

 299 BSB deployed in February 2020 to the Korea Theater of Operations in order to deter aggression and enforce the armistice.